Minestrone Soup with Sausage

 - 6 cups chicken broth

-- 2 cups diced tomatoes, with their juices
+- 2 cups diced tomatoes, including juices

-- 4 cups green cabbage, chopped
+- 4 cups green cabbage, thinly sliced

-- Parmigiano-Reggiano cheese rind, 3-inch chunk (optional)
+- Parmigiano-Reggiano cheese rind (optional)

 - 1/4 to 1/2 cup soft breadcrumbs (optional)

-- 1/2 cup fresh parsley, chopped
+- 1/4 cup fresh parsley, chopped

-- Grated Parmesan or Romano cheese for serving
+- Grated Parmigiano-Reggiano cheese for serving

-- Reduce the heat to low and stir in the chicken broth, tomatoes, cannellini purée, cannellini beans, cabbage and Parmigiano-Reggiano cheese rind.
+- Reduce the heat to medium-low, and stir in the chicken broth, tomatoes, cannellini purée, cannellini beans, cabbage, and Parmigiano-Reggiano cheese rind.